Phpillip/phpillip/doc/content/retrieving-content.md

 ### Get a single content

-The `getContent` method expect a content type and a content name and return a single content:
+The `getContent` method expects a content type and a content name.
+It returns a single content:

 ``` php
 // Get a content matching `my-content.*` contents in 'src/Resources/data/foo':